Table of Contents

 Scalability: Scale individual services independently to optimize resources.

-Flexibility: Utilize various technologies for each service, fostering innovation.
+Flexibility: Use different technologies for each service, fostering innovation.

 Resilience: Failures are isolated to specific services, not the entire system.

-Faster Updates: Independent deployments support frequent, zero-downtime updates.
+Faster Updates: Independent deployments enable frequent, zero-downtime updates.

 What are the main disadvantages of microservices architecture?

-Increased Complexity: Managing multiple services, APIs, and databases requires more coordination.
+Increased Complexity: Managing multiple services, APIs, and databases requires greater coordination.

-Operational Overhead: Each service needs a separate infrastructure and monitoring.
+Operational Overhead: Each service requires separate infrastructure and monitoring.

-Debugging Challenges: Tracing issues across distributed services is a more complex task.
+Debugging Challenges: Tracing issues across distributed services is more complex.

-Higher Initial Costs: Requires more planning, tools, and skilled developers upfront.
+Higher Initial Costs: Requires additional planning, tools, and skilled developers upfront.

 When should I choose a monolithic architecture?